Ubon Ratchathani Candle Festival: Dates, Meaning, and Highlights

 Photo of author

-• Event: A cultural and religious celebration centered on wax art and Buddhist rituals.
+Event A cultural and religious celebration centered on wax art and Buddhist rituals.

-• Place: Ubon Ratchathani, located in Thailand’s Isan region.
+Place Ubon Ratchathani, located in Thailand’s Isan region.

-• Highlights: Giant wax sculptures, floats, and processions with music and traditional costumes.
+Highlights Giant wax sculptures, floats, and processions with music and traditional costumes.

-• Economic role: Supports tourism and showcases regional arts.
+Economic role Supports tourism and showcases regional arts.

-• Artistic value: Celebrates Thai mythology and Buddhist themes through detailed carving.
+Artistic value Celebrates Thai mythology and Buddhist themes through detailed carving.

-• Contributors: Local artisans, monks, youth groups, and international guests.
+Contributors Local artisans, monks, youth groups, and international guests.

-1. The Festival’s Spiritual Meaning
+The Festival’s Spiritual Meaning

 Honoring Buddhist milestones

 This festival marks two important days in the Buddhist calendar.
 The first is Asalha Bucha, when the Buddha gave his first sermon.
-The second is Wan Khao Phansa, the day when monks begin a seasonal retreat for reflection and study known as Vassa.
+Earlier in the calendar,

 Symbolism of the candles